JackJPowell/hass-unfoldedcircle/README.md

 ## Wake on lan

-Wake on lan support is now available for remotes running firmware version 2.0.0 or higher.
+Wake on lan support is now available for Remote Two devices running firmware version 2.0.0 or higher.
 Once your remote has been upgraded, and you've turned the feature on, anytime you take a direct action within home assistant to communicate with the remote, it will first attempt to wake the remote up.

+> [!TIP]
+Remote 3 WOL support will be added once it is available on the device.
+>

 ## Future Ideas

-- [X] Wake on lan was added by the remote developers and has been implemented
+- [ ] Add ability to send raw IR commands using the `remote.send_command` action

 ## Notes

 - The remote entity does not need to be "on" for it to send commands.
 - The Remote Two will go to sleep when unpowered.
 If you have wake on lan enabled on your remote, Home Assistant will attempt to wake your remote prior to issuing a command.
 Only commands initiated by you will attempt to wake the remote.
 - The remote can now generate its own diagnostic data to aid in debugging via the overflow menu in the Device Info section
-- The integration supports multiple Languages: English, French
+- The integration supports multiple Languages: English, French, Portuguese and PRs are always welcome
-- The integration will now identify a repair and prompt for a new PIN if it can no longer authenticate to the remote
+- The integration will create a repair and prompt for a new PIN if it can no longer authenticate to the remote

 ## About This Project

-I am now working with the Unfolded Circle staff but am not affiliated with them, and provide this custom component purely for your own enjoyment and home automation needs.
-Those guys are still awesome!
+I am collaborating with the Unfolded Circle staff but am not affiliated with them, and provide this custom component purely for your own enjoyment and home automation needs.
+Those guys are awesome!